The critical CoHA of a quiver with potential: Introduction

 As mentioned, in general the product is not commutative, but even in the general case the construction of the coproduct is an essential step in understanding the structure of the algebra $\mathcal{H}_{Q,W}$, considered as a quantum enveloping algebra, or Yangian associated to $(Q,W)$.
 The connection with the existing\footnote{Specifically, existing in \cite{MaOk12}.} use of the word Yangian is as follows.
 Associated to a quiver $Q$ is an extended doubled quiver $\tilde{Q}$ given by adding an arrow $a^*$ with $s(a^*)=t(a)$ and $t(a^*)=s(a)$ for every $a\in Q_1$, and then adding a loop $\omega_i$ at the vertex $i$ for every $i\in Q_0$.
 We define $W_Q=\sum_{a\in Q_1} [a,a^*]\sum_{i\in Q_0}\omega_i$ and conjecture that

-where the right hand side is the Yangian for the quiver $Q$ defined in \cite{MaOk12}.
+where the right hand side is the part of the Yangian for the quiver $Q$ defined by Maulik and Okounkov in \cite{MaOk12} generated by the positive part of the Lie algebra $\mathfrak{g}[u]$.

-We will leave checking the above comparison to future work, though see in this connection the preprint \cite{YaZh14} for the Dynkin case.
+We will leave checking the above comparison to future work, though see in this connection the paper \cite{YaZh14}.
 But one point that we \textit{will} address in this paper is the conceptual gap between the definitions of the left and the right hand side of (\ref{Yconj}).
-The right hand side is defined in terms of Nakajima quiver varieties, which may be considered as moduli spaces of modules over the (twisted) preprojective algebra associated to $Q$, i.e. moduli spaces of objects in a CY2 category.
-On the other hand, the left hand side is built out of the cohomology of moduli spaces of objects in a CY3 category, and is not cohomology with respect to the constant sheaf, but the vanishing cycles complex instead.
-In fact there is a very general procedure to pass from vanishing cycle cohomology of objects in a CY3 category to usual cohomology of objects in a CY2 category that goes by the name of dimensional reduction, introduced in \cite{BBS}.
-In the appendix we prove the cohomological refinement of dimensional reduction that we need, which is the other main contribution of this paper towards the general project of understanding the CoHA $\mathcal{H}_{Q,W}$ in terms of quantum enveloping algebras. \begin{thmx} Let $f:X\times \mathbb{A}^n\rightarrow \mathbb{C}$ be a $\mathbb{C}^*$-equivariant regular function, where $\mathbb{A}^n$ and $\mathbb{C}$ carry the scaling action and $X$ carries the trivial action, so that we may write $f=\sum_{s=1}^nf_sx_s$ where the $x_s$ are the coordinates on $\mathbb{A}^n$ and the $f_s$ are functions on $X$.
+The right hand side is defined in terms of Nakajima quiver varieties, which may be considered as moduli spaces of modules over the (twisted) preprojective algebra associated to $Q$, i.e. moduli spaces of objects in a 2-dimensional Calabi--Yau (CY2) category.
+On the other hand, the left hand side is built out of the cohomology of moduli spaces of representations of the Jacobi algebra $\Jac(\tilde{Q},W_Q)$, which form a CY3 category, and is furthermore not cohomology with respect to the constant sheaf, but a vanishing cycles complex.
+In fact, at least at the level of Grothendieck groups, there is a very general procedure to pass from vanishing cycle cohomology of objects in a CY3 category to usual cohomology of objects in a CY2 category that goes by the name of dimensional reduction, introduced in \cite{BBS}.
+In the appendix we prove the cohomological refinement of dimensional reduction that we need, which is the other main contribution of this paper towards the general project of understanding the CoHA $\mathcal{H}_{Q,W}$ in terms of quantum enveloping algebras. \begin{thmx} Let $f\colon X\times \mathbb{A}^n\rightarrow \mathbb{C}$ be a $\mathbb{C}^*$-equivariant regular function, where $\mathbb{A}^n$ and $\mathbb{C}$ carry the scaling action and $X$ carries the trivial action, so that we may write $f=\sum_{s=1}^nf_sx_s$ where the $x_s$ are the coordinates on $\mathbb{A}^n$ and the $f_s$ are functions on $X$.
 Let $Z=Z(f_1,\ldots,f_n)$.
-There is a natural isomorphism in $\D{\mathcal{C}}$
+There is a natural isomorphism in $\Db{\mathcal{C}}$

 \end{thmx}